Das ist Walter: Recording

-Midway through the recording session, the young band got a hold of Raka Marić, Bijelo Dugme's manager, who helped them find a record label that would release the material.
+Midway through the recording session, the young band got a hold of Radomir "Raka" Marić, Bijelo Dugme's manager, who helped them find a record label that would release the material.
 He first offered it to PGP RTB, but after they refused it, Marić contacted Jugoton's creative director Siniša Škarica who accepted it.

 Track listing

+For song writers, the lyrics author(s) is/are listed first, followed by the music author(s).